MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/tutorial-update-plug-in.md

 ## Update the plug-in assembly registration

-The existing assembly from [Tutorial: Write a plug-in](tutorial-write-plug-in.md) should already be registered.
+The existing assembly from [Tutorial: Write and register a plug-in](tutorial-write-plug-in.md) should already be registered.
 To add the new **ValidateAccountName** plug-in without unregistering the existing assembly, you must update it.

 1. Select the **(Assembly) Basic Plugin** and select **Update**.